The Origin of Cross-Energy-Similar FRED Profiles in Gamma-Ray Bursts Pulses: The magnetic reconnection model with an expanding perturbation ring

 \section{The magnetic reconnection model with an expanding perturbation ring}

 In this model, the central engine impulsively injects energy into a magnetically dominated relativistic jet.
 At a certain radius, an internal collision within the jet compresses the magnetic field energy into a geometrically thin shell to a critical state, where reconnection can be triggered by magnetic perturbation \citep{zhang2010internal}.
-Unlike the conventional ICMART model, perturbation and reconnection initially occur in a localized region.
-This perturbation then propagates to higher latitudes via Alfvén waves across the thin shell, while the shell itself moves forward with the jet at relativistic speed (see illustration in Figure \ref{fig:ill}).
+Unlike the conventional ICMART model where reconnection seeds are assumed to be triggered simultaneously and spontaneously, here we assume that perturbation and reconnection initially occur in a localized region\footnote{this assumption can be justified in two aspects: 1) the jet shells may have polar anisotropy originating from the central engine, such as a magnetic gradient/density fluctuation at $\theta=0$, favoring local reconnection initiation \citep{2016ApJ...816L..20G,2016MNRAS.459.3635B}; 2) Even macroscopically homogeneous shells have small-scale stochastic magnetic fluctuations, enabling local reconnection initiation \citep{2011ApJ...726...90Z}.
+One can consider an analogy to phase transition's ``nucleation-growth" process, initiates locally first then propagates globally instead of synchronously across all latitudes.}.
+This perturbation then propagates {\reviseJHEAp in polar direction} via Alfvén waves across the thin shell, while the shell itself moves forward with the jet at relativistic speed (see illustration in Figure \ref{fig:ill})\footnote{the wave can only propagate within the causally linked region confined by its Mach cone \cite{2012MNRAS.421..570G}, see equation \ref{eq:thetalimit}}.
 The two-dimensional expansion of the radiation zone, driven by the spreading Alfvén wavefront, accounts for the overall FRED profile of the emission.
-Simultaneously, the expanding wavefront induces further localized magnetic reconnection and radiation in larger ring-shaped areas, corresponding to the individual fast pulses observed in a GRB light curve.
+The expanding wavefront induces further localized magnetic reconnection and radiation in larger ring-shaped areas, corresponding to the individual fast pulses observed in a GRB light curve. {\revise We argue that this successive triggering of the reconnection is physically reasonable, as 1) the scale of the emission region is much larger than the typical magnetic island produced in reconnection; 2) in \cite{uhm2014fast}, a source of persistent injection of accelerated electron is required to reproduce the observed GRB spectrum, which can be naturally provided by the successive triggering of reconnection in our model.}

+Under the above settings, we can calculate the observed specific flux of the GRB as follows (see detailed derivation in the {\bf Appendix}): \begin{widetext}